IBM/IBM-Z-zOS/zOS-EzNoSLQ/zNoSQL Documentation.md

 #### Return value
 The return code of the function.

-If successful backout, the return code is 0.
+If successful abort, the return code is 0.

 If an error occurred, the return code contains the detailed error reason.
 The macro `znsq_err` can be used to mask the error reason in bytes
 2 and 3 of the return code.